lschierer/RUT/packages/luke/Society/to-split-or-not-to-split-that-is-the-question.md

 ---

-title: To split or not to split, that is the question
+title: "To split or not to split, that is the question"
 date: 2005-06-22 14:35:13
 tags:
   -  morality-religion